Independent expert panel

 “On the recommendation of the Panel, the EPA will also work with community members to understand how community testing has been carried out to date, to ensure that all future monitoring is taken in a consistent and standardised way.”

-The Panel will meet again in the coming weeks and will hear from the local community in the Cadia Valley about their concerns.
+The Panel will meet again in the coming weeks and will hear from the local community in the local Cadia area about their concerns.